 “Stablecoins like USDC will be absolutely essential in enabling everyday buyers and sellers to easily and instantly transact with each other across homesharing, ridesharing, contractor services, and many other categories without currency volatility risk.
 Origin is thrilled to partner with Circle to provide a reliable medium of exchange cryptocurrency on our platform and our partner applications as we aim to reduce transaction fees, promote free and open commerce, and redistribute value from corporate monopolies back to individual buyers and sellers.” – Matt Liu, Origin Protocol Co-founder

 Other USDC integrations include BlockFi who plan to extend loans backed by crypto-assets as collateral, using USDC to streamline operations and build a better user experience with loans denominated in USD.
 MoneyToken intends to use USDC as one of the lending options on their platform.
 Other platforms such as BitPay in the merchant’s payments space, and FOTA in the over-the-counter derivatives space, are going to be key in weaving USDC into even more mainstream financial services.

 Comparing Stablecoin Rates

-For those curious about lending and borrow rates for $DAI and $USDC on the largest DeFi platforms for August 2019:
+For those curious about lending and borrowing rates for $DAI and $USDC on the largest DeFi platforms today: